garzon/obfacros/README.md

 ### Advanced features

 If you use any of advanced features, you may not easily disable the obfuscation because there is no corresponding features in the language of c/c++.

+For demo, please visit the source code of one of my CTF reverse challenge: https://github.com/garzon/my_ctf_challenges_source_code/tree/master/starctf_2019/obfuscating_macros_II

 #### `BLOCK(...);`